-- FACULTY - A minimum of eight (8) faculty members representing the four (4) colleges offering graduate studies.
+- FACULTY - A minimum of nine (9) faculty members representing the six (6) colleges offering graduate studies.

-- ADMINISTRATIVE - A minimum of seven (7) administrators, to include representation from each of the four (4) colleges offering graduate studies.
+- ADMINISTRATIVE - A minimum of eight (8) administrators, including representation from each of the six (6) colleges offering graduate studies.

 - STUDENT - A minimum of four (4) student members, representing the colleges offering graduate studies, to be selected from a list of names submitted by the President of the Student Government Association.